apacheignite/documentation/clustering/leader-election.md

 [/block]
 When working in distributed environments, sometimes you need to have a guarantee that you always will pick the same node, regardless of the cluster topology changes.
 Such nodes are usually called **leaders**.

-In many systems electing cluster leaders usually has to do with data consistency and is generally handled via collecting votes from cluster members.
-Since in Ignite the data consistency is handled by data grid affinity function (e.g. [Rendezvous Hashing](http://en.wikipedia.org/wiki/Rendezvous_hashing)), picking leaders in traditional sense for data consistency outside of the data grid is not really needed.
+In many systems, electing cluster leaders usually have to do with data consistency and is handled via collecting votes from cluster members.
+Since in Ignite the data consistency is handled by data grid affinity function (e.g. [Rendezvous Hashing](http://en.wikipedia.org/wiki/Rendezvous_hashing)), picking leaders in the traditional sense for data consistency outside of the data grid is not needed.

 However, you may still wish to have a *coordinator* node for certain tasks.
-For this purpose, Ignite lets you automatically always pick either oldest or youngest nodes in the cluster.
+For this purpose, Ignite lets you automatically always pick either the oldest or the youngest node in the cluster.
 [block:callout]
 {
   "type": "warning",